-- decreased demand for any product candidates or products that we may develop; - termination of clinical trials; - withdrawal of marketing approval, recall, restriction on the approval or a "black box" warning or contraindication for an approved drug;

-- withdrawal of clinical trial participants; - significant costs to defend the related litigation and/or increased product liability insurance costs; - substantial monetary awards to trial participants or patients; - loss of revenue; - injury to our reputation and significant negative media attention; - reduced resources of our management to pursue our business strategy; and - the inability to commercialize any products that we may develop.
+- decreased demand for any product candidates or products that we may develop; - termination of clinical trials; - withdrawal of marketing approval, product recall, restriction on the approval or a "black box" warning or contraindication for an approved drug; - withdrawal of clinical trial participants; - significant costs to defend the related litigation and/or increased product liability insurance costs; - substantial monetary awards to trial participants or patients; - loss of revenue; - injury to our reputation and significant negative media attention; - reduced resources of our management to pursue our business strategy; and - the inability to commercialize any products that we may develop.

-While we plan to put coverage in place prior to commencing our planned first-in-human clinical trial of CFT7455 in the first half of 2021, as a preclinical company, we do not currently hold product liability insurance coverage.
-We will need to purchase product liability insurance coverage as we initiate our clinical trials, as we expand our clinical trials and if and when we commence commercialization of our product candidates.
+We currently maintain product liability insurance coverage to support our clinical development activities.
+We may need to purchase additional product liability insurance coverage as we expand our clinical trials and if and when we commence commercialization of our product candidates.
 Insurance coverage is increasingly expensive.
 We may not be able to maintain insurance coverage at a reasonable cost or in an amount adequate to satisfy any liability that may arise.